 Who We Are

-Una Vida leads community development projects for volunteer groups in a rural corner of the Dominican Republic.
+Una Vida leads community development projects in a rural corner of the Dominican Republic.
 We host groups of all ilks: university groups, women’s groups, church groups, groups with no clear modifier.
-We plan custom service-learning trips according to needs and interests, blending construction, health, and education-based projects.
+We plan custom service-learning trips according to needs and interests blending construction, health, and education-based projects.

 Una Vida’s mission is to empower impoverished families of rural Dominican Republic and Haiti while strengthening and reaffirming our own shared humanity, our need for empathy, and our devotion to serving others.

 We are all accountable for recognizing and solving the issues facing our global/local community.
 Our vision is that Una Vida participants leave the Dominican Republic affected and impacted by the lessons of poverty such that they carry them always, and use them always, to engage in our global challenges, to serve others, to affect change.